deepgram/kur/docs/source/examples.rst

 	validation_loss_labels
 	validation_loss_total

+For an example of using this log data, see the :doc:`tutorial`.

-There are more files referring to weights in the CIFAR specification.
+Another difference from the MNIST examples is that there are more files referring to weights in the CIFAR specification.
 For example, in the ``validate`` section there is:

 .. code-block:: yaml